-- Description of the projected impacts of the team's design and findings with a thorough discussion of how the design/ solution meets ACRP goals.
+- Description of the projected impacts of the team's design and findings with a thorough discussion of how the design/solution meets ACRP goals.
 This section should address commercial potential for the design, including a description of processes that would need to be undertaken to bring the design to the product/ implementation state.
 Emphasis should be on increased affordability and utility.
 This section should provide a financial analysis that reflects a realistic approach to projected cost/benefit determination and for the team's design.
 Guidance for acceptable cost/benefit analyses for the purpose of the Competition is provided on the Competition website. - 2.
 Appendices A-F as described below are required but not included in the 40-page limit.
 No other material may be included as an appendix. - Appendix A. List of complete contact information (use permanent addresses) for all advisors and team members.
 Include email, fax and phone numbers.
-This information is crucial as student participants may have graduated prior to receiving an award and all award checks are mailed directly to the participants. - Appendix B. Description (approximately one page) of the university or college. - Appendix C. Description of non-university partners involved in the project. - Appendix D. Sign-off form for faculty advisor(s) and department chair(s).
+This information is crucial as student participants may have graduated prior to receiving an award and all award checks are mailed directly to the participants. - Appendix B. Description (approximately one page) of the university or college. - Appendix C. Description of interaction with industry contacts and airport operators. - Appendix D. Sign-off form for faculty advisor(s) and department chair(s).
 Sign-off form is available at the Competition website. - Appendix E. Evaluation of the educational experience provided by the project.
-Evaluation questions for both student and faculty are provided on the Competition website. - Appendix F. Reference list with full citations using APA or other standard format.
+Evaluation questions for both student and faculty are provided on the Competition website. - Appendix F. Reference list with full citations using APA, IEEE, or other standard format.
 APA reference format is available at http://writing.wisc.edu/Handbook/Documentation.html.
+IEEE format is available at IEEE Citation Reference Guide